kimdurante/gis-workshop-waml-template/index.md

 These guidelines describe geospatial data curation workflows for the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), [EarthWorks](https://earthworks.stanford.edu) and [SearchWorks](https://searchworks.stanford.edu).

-SUL's [GIS Data Accessioning Robots](https://github.com/sul-dlss/gis-robot-suite) support the accessioning and discovery of geospatial data at the layer-level.
+SUL's [GIS Data Robots](https://github.com/sul-dlss/gis-robot-suite) support the accessioning and discovery of geospatial data at the layer-level.
 Every data layer (e.g. shapefile, GeoTIFF) is identiifed by its own DRUID and can be accessed through a number of applications including: PURL, EarthWorks, SearchWorks, GeoServer, and WMS/WFS.

 ## Geospatial Data ##